C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 WARRANTIES, ETC.

-will be maintained.
+maintained.
 Warranty can be express or implied.
-Warranties
+Warranties must be

-must be exactly complied with, whether material or not; failing this, Insurer
+exactly complied with, whether material or not; failing this, Insurer can void

-to circumstances of contract or where compliance rendered unlawful.
+circumstances of contract or where compliance rendered unlawful.
+Repair

-Repair of warranty before loss does not reinstate coverage.
-Breach
+of warranty before loss does not reinstate coverage.
+Breach of warranty

-neutral at start of voyage and Insured must try to maintain neutral character
+start of voyage and Insured must try to maintain neutral character throughout

 37 No implied warranty regarding nationality of ship.